saffye/purpose-lc-dashboard/README.md

 ---

-## 2. Set Up the Google Apps Script Proxya
+## 2. Set Up the Google Apps Script Proxy

 The Apps Script acts as a server-side proxy that:
 - Fetches your CLA Google Sheets (bypassing browser CORS restrictions)